Faith. Service. Law.

 How Long Does a Copyright Last?

-Once copyrights expire, the original works generally enter into the public domain, thereby allowing anyone to utilize them without fear of an infringement suit.
-Determining how long a copyright lasts is relatively straightforward in theory but can be difficult in practice.
+Once copyrights expire, the underlying works generally enter the public domain, allowing anyone to use them without fear of an infringement suit.
+Determining how long a copyright lasts is straightforward in theory but can be difficult in practice — different rules apply to different categories of works and to works created in different eras.

-The answer to this question can depend on when the work was originally created.
-A work originally created on or after January 1, 1978 receives automatic protection from the moment of its creation until 70 years following the death of the work’s creator.
-(For these purposes, “created” means fixed in a tangible form for the first time, so later publications of the same work will not restart the clock.)
+The answer depends on when the work was originally created.
+A work originally created on or after January 1, 1978 receives automatic protection from the moment of its creation until 70 years after the author’s death. (“Created” here means fixed in a tangible form for the first time; later publications of the same work do not restart the clock.)

-Where works are created by more than one person—such as a book coauthored by two individuals—the protections last for 70 years following the death of the last creator to die.
+For works created by more than one person — such as a book coauthored by two individuals — protection lasts for 70 years after the last surviving author’s death.

-It is important to remember, however, that these rules only apply to works originally created on or after January 1, 1978, reflecting Congress’s revision of the system through the Copyright Act of 1976.
-Different rules apply to works preceding that date.
+These rules apply only to works originally created on or after January 1, 1978, reflecting Congress’s overhaul of the copyright system through the Copyright Act of 1976.
+Different rules apply to works that predate that date.

 Works Published before 1978

-Prior to 1978, Congress provided that a work received protections on the date the work was published with a copyright notice or on the date the work was registered with the United States Copyright Office in unpublished form.
-Protections were not as automatic as they are today.
+Before 1978, a work received protection on the date it was published with a copyright notice or, in the case of unpublished works, on the date it was registered with the United States Copyright Office.
+Protection was not as automatic as it is today.

-Once protections attached, they would last for 28 years, though during the 28th year, the copyright could be renewed for an additional 28 years.
-The Copyright Act of 1976 extended the renewal term from 28 years to 47 years, thereby allowing for a total period of 75 years of protection.
+Once protection attached, it lasted 28 years, but during the 28th year the copyright could be renewed for an additional 28 years.
+The Copyright Act of 1976 extended the renewal term from 28 years to 47 years, allowing a total of 75 years of protection.

-Finally, in 1998, Congress further extended the renewal term for an additional 20 years, thereby providing a renewal term of 67 years and a total length equaling 95 years.
-This brought the protections for works published before 1978 in parity with the length of protection afforded modern works for hire or anonymous/pseudonymous works.
+In 1998, Congress further extended the renewal term by an additional 20 years through the Sonny Bono Copyright Term Extension Act, bringing the renewal term to 67 years and the total term to 95 years.
+That extension brought protection for works published before 1978 into parity with the modern term for works for hire and anonymous works.

 Garrett Ham, author — attorney, military veteran, and Yale M.Div.